Skip to content

 Raises:

-RuntimeError: If neither size nor footprint is defined
+RuntimeError: If neither `size` nor `footprint` is provided.

 Example: